t2013anurag/transaction/README.md

 # Transaction

-Transaction is a small library to help you out with tracking the progress of your long running tasks.
+Transaction is a small library which helps track status of running/upcoming tasks.
+These tasks can be a cron job, background jobs or a simple method.
+Any task can be plugged into a transaction block.
+Transaction uses redis to store the current status along with the additional attributes(provided during the initialization or transaction updation.)

 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem